Canfield Business Honors Program

 Graduation

 To graduate under the ECB program, the student must earn a university grade point average of at least 3.25, and a grade point average of at least 3.25 in business courses, and a grade point average of at least a 3.3 in Electrical and Computer Engineering courses.
-A candidate for any degree must be enrolled at The University of Texas at Austin in the semester or summer session in which the degree is awarded.
+A candidate for any degree must be enrolled at The University of Texas at Austin in the semester in which the degree is awarded.

 Students in the ECB program must satisfy the university Core Curriculum and the combined degree requirements for a Bachelor of Science in Electrical and Computer Engineering with the ECE Honors transcript distinction and a Bachelor in Business Administration.
 If students later elect to complete only one degree, they must consult their academic advisor(s) and fulfill all degree requirements.